Create Real Estate Lead Generation Forms Without Code Using LeadGen App

 - And more.

 There are plenty of CRM choices out there.
-Ideally, you should pick one that’s been designed for real estate agents specifically (like Pipedrive).
+Ideally, you should pick one that’s been designed for successful real estate agents specifically (like Pipedrive).

 Then, to take this to the next level, you can integrate your CRM with the rest of your website.